 Deadlines for Filing a Semi-Truck Accident Lawsuit

 In many cases, you can recover the compensation you need through an insurance claim.
 If you feel that your case is being undervalued, you might decide to file a lawsuit.
 In Ohio, the statute of limitations outlines the amount of time you have to file a personal injury lawsuit.
-Per Ohio Revised Code Section 2305.10, you have two years to get your lawsuit filed.
+Per Ohio Revised Code Section 2305.10, you generally have two years to file your lawsuit.

 Filing a Wrongful Death Lawsuit

 If you lost a loved one because of a semi-truck collision that another party caused, you can file a wrongful death lawsuit.
 You will have two years to file the lawsuit, according to Ohio Revised Code Section 2125.02.

 Missing the statute of limitations deadline could mean that you miss the opportunity to recover compensation through a lawsuit.
 Our Dayton truck accident lawyer will help you file your lawsuit on time.

 The Last Thing You Should Worry About Is How You’re Going To Pay For Your Medical Bills.

 Depending on the speed the semi-truck is traveling before the accident, as well as the angle of the initial impact, injuries can range from whiplash and bruises to more catastrophic injuries like paralysis and traumatic brain injuries (TBIs).
 Other injuries frequently seen in semi-truck accidents can include, but may not be limited to:

 - Trauma to the back, sometimes resulting in herniated disks or nerve damage.

 - Internal injuries, such as ruptured organs, internal bleeding, and broken ribs.

 - Broken bones in the extremities, including the arms, legs, feet, and hands.